pvasek/kudu-wiki/Accessing-files-via-ftp.md

 You can use whatever FTP client you like, but you can't go wrong if you go with FileZilla.

-Once you've FTP's check out [[File structure on Azure]] to navigate through the files.
+Once you've FTP'd, check out [[File structure on Azure]] to navigate through the files.